Cornell Health Services

-Cornell Health, centrally located at 110 Ho Plaza next to Willard Straight Hall, provides medical care, counseling, and pharmacy services for students in Ithaca.
+Cornell Health, centrally located at 110 Ho Plaza next to Willard Straight Hall, provides medical care, counseling, pharmacy, and support services for students in Ithaca.
+Limited services are also available to Cornell employees.

 Appointments are required for most services.
 However, students with urgent health problems may be seen on a walk-in basis.